Oral Medicine Residency »

 In addition to the PASS application, applicants are required to send the following documents to the Office of Graduate Education at Penn Dental Medicine for applications to be considered complete and presented to the Admissions Committee:

 - The Penn Dental Medicine Graduate Dental Education Supplemental Application – downloadable a PDF of the application.
 The supplemental application must be completed in full and submitted directly to the Office of Graduate Dental Education at Penn Dental Medicine.
 A resume or curriculum vitae is not an appropriate substitution for the supplemental application.
-NIH Biosketch Format Sample
+NIH Biosketch Format Sample Note: The biosketch is required only if you have an interest or applying to the Doctor of Science in Dentistry Program with the post-graduate specialty program.

 - A $90 non-refundable application fee – This fee must be submitted with the completed supplemental application; please note that the Office of Graduate Dental Education is unable, without exception, to waive this application fee.
 Checks or money orders (in U.S. currency) are payable to Trustees of the University of Pennsylvania.